-To be cleared for graduation, a candidate must have completed the academic program with a grade-point average of at least 3.00; been advanced to candidacy; submitted an approved dissertation and passed an oral examination; filed an application for graduation with the registrar; paid all applicable fees; and met any other department and University requirements.
+To be cleared for graduation, a candidate must have completed the academic program with a grade-point average of at least 3.00; been advanced to candidacy; met preliminary dissertation deadline; submitted an approved dissertation and passed an oral examination; filed an application for graduation with the registrar; paid all applicable fees; and met any other department and University requirements.

-Roger B. Creel, Ph.D., Dean David C. Buchthal, Ph.D., Associate Dean William A. Francis, Ph.D., Associate Dean
+Roger B. Creel, Ph.D., Dean David C. Buchthal, Ph.D., Associate Dean William A. Francis, Ph.D., Associate Dean Devinder M. Malhotra, Ph.D., Associate Dean